Q: Do I have to be an employee (or spouse of an employee) of the University of California, Davis to be a member of UFC?

 Q: Are profits made from UFC's monthly programs?

 A: Not usually.
 The UFC board attempts to set the price of a program to equal the cost of that program.
 If a profit is made, those moneys go toward offsetting a program that lost money.
-Any money remaining at the end of the fiscal year is rolled over to UFC's scholarship endowment.
+Any money remaining at the end of the fiscal year is rolled over to fund UFC's scholarships.

 Q: What is in the Members Only section?
 Why can't I access it?